 I’m saving receipts for two reasons- one to keep track of my spending (and cut it down) and two to earn points (points mean prizes) from my receipts.
-I’ve signed up to two companies, Receipt Hog and Shoppix.
+I’ve signed up to two companies, Receipt Hog (now closed) and Shoppix.
 Each time I go shopping I snap and upload my receipts.
 I don’t think these sites will make me big money but I think I should make at least a £5 Paypal voucher from each site by Christmas and it all helps.

 Top tip: Sign up to Shoppix and enter this code: 1U26YVNH and we could both get a bonus 200 tokens.

 (Offer only open to the first 8 people to sign up.
 You must complete your profile and snap a receipt to get your bonus tokens).

 10. Join Swagbucks

 I’ve also installed Swagbucks as my Search Engine to make Swagbucks that can be converted into pounds (currently £5 paypal = 700 SB).
 There are extra ways to make money from tasks and surveys but I’ve made my current points from signing up and using their search engine.

 Top tip: We can both get a 300 SB Bonus when you earn 300 SB within your first .